Stuyk/altv-athena/README.md

 MONGO_PASSWORD=
 ```

+Fill in GUMROAD with your alt:V Athena License Key from [https://gumroad.com/products/SKpPN/](https://gumroad.com/products/SKpPN/).

+Fill in EMAIL with your Gumroad.com email.

 The Mongo Parameters are optional.
+Leave blank if working locally.

 # Running the Project